 During the illness, he lost a tremendous amount of weight because of chemotherapy and other treatments.
-Boseman had kept his illness a secret “except very few non-family members”.
+Boseman had kept his illness a secret “except for very few non-family members”.

 So, when he shared his new photo on Instagram, it came as a shock to his fans.
 Many confused his chronic illness with his lifestyle or even drugs.
 However, the reality was far more different and severe.

 Chadwick’s Weight Loss During Illness

-His treatment started but the situation got worse with the passing time.
+His treatment started but the situation got worse with the passing of time.
 It developed to stage IV in 2020.
 Chadwick took much care to keep his health good, nevertheless, it caused a sudden weight loss.

 When he shared his new photo in 2020, everyone took his weight loss, mistakenly, for his choice.
-Though this was never the case.
+However, this was never the case.
 As Boseman didn’t share the news of his illness, it confused a lot of people.

 Find out how obesity caused the reason for the death of the famous comedian of the 20th century, Oliver Hardy.

 Chadwick was Mocked because of His Appearance